athoug/art-daily/art/day-011/readme.md

 # Day 011 - Things happening sometimes

-In todays lesson we get introduced to `print` to help us see what is happening.
-In other words debugging. you can see me using it in [day 9]() it's your friend when your program isn't behaving teh way you want it to, or the results aren't as expected.
-So remember, `print`, `console.log` or whichever log you use in your preferred programming language is your friend.
+In today's lesson we get introduced to `print` to help us see what is happening.
+In other words, debugging. you can see me using it on [day 9](https://github.com/athoug/art-daily/tree/main/art/day-009) it's your friend when your program isn't behaving the way you want it to, or the results aren't as expected.
+So remember, `print`, `console.log`, or whichever log you use in your preferred programming language is your friend.

-Now the lesson builds on yesterdays sketch (now it's 3 days on the same sketch) but this time we wanted to change an event sometimes. hence we chose to use the size.
-It introduced probability but very surface level. in later classes I believe it will be much expanded but for now, just know when we check a condition the smaller the changes of it occurring is based on how little options you have.
+Now the lesson builds on yesterday's sketch (now it's 3 days on the same sketch) but this time we wanted to change an event sometimes. hence we chose to use the size.
+It introduced probability but is very surface-level.
+In later classes, I believe it will be much expanded but for now, just know when we check a condition the smaller the chances of it occurring is based on how few options you have.
 Meaning say we generate a number randomly between 0 and 10

 ```java
   random_num = random(10)
 ```

-so when we couple it with a conditional (as in an [`if`]() statement or an expression that's translate to a boolean value `true` or `false`) it happens sometimes.
+so when we couple it with a conditional (as in an [`if`](https://p5js.org/reference/#/p5/if-else) statement or an expression that's translated to a boolean value `true` or `false`) it happens sometimes.
 And the degree of it happening is in our hands let's take an example of

 ```java